-And finally we can focus on the send: method and automatic link selection.
 This method has to rely on some routing algorithm to identify which links will transmit the packet closer to its destination.
 Since some routing algorithms select more than one link, we will implement routing as an iteration method, which evaluates the given block for each selected link.

 '''

 KANetworkNode >> send: aPacket

 "Send aPacket, leaving the responsibility of routing to the

 node."

 self

 linksTowards: aPacket destinationAddress

-do: [:link | self send: aPacket via: link ]
+do: [ :link | self send: aPacket via: link ]

 '''

-One of the simplest routing algorithm is flooding: just send the packet via every link; this is obviously a waste of bandwidth, but it works.
-We can however make a special case for loopback, when the destination address is the one of the current node.
-When the address of a packet is the address
+One of the simplest routing algorithm is flooding: just send the packet via every outgoing link.
+Obviously, this is a waste of bandwidth, but it works without any knowledge of the network topology beyond the list of outgoing links.